MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.RemoteApp/v1.6.1/Get-AzureRemoteAppSession.md

 ```

 ### -UserUpn
-Specifies the user Principal Name (UPN) of a user for which to get azure_2 RemoteApp sessions.
+Specifies the user Principal Name (UPN) of a user for which to get Azure RemoteApp sessions.
 For example, the UPN can be in the following format: PattiFuller@contoso.com.

 ```yaml